-Note: It is possible to quickly check for the ERR flag without sending any data bits. i.e. only the CSN is pulled low and SDO is observed - no SPI Clocks are sent in this case communication is stopped immediately.

-Note: The ERR flag could also be set after the SBC has entered SBC Fail-Safe Mode because the SPI
+- 1. It is possible to quickly check for the ERR flag without sending any data bits. i.e. only the CSN is pulled low and SDO is observed no SPI Clocks are sent in this case - 2.
+The ERR flag could also be set after the SBC has entered SBC Fail-Safe Mode because the SPI communication is stopped immediately.

-16.3 SPI Programming
+SPI Programming 16.3